poetaman/arttime/README.md

 ## What does and doesn't constitute text art?
    - Does: Manually typed/composed text in some text editor/program, this is most text art in the collection.
    - Does: Output of a manually coded algorithm (not AI) that generates text art.
-Check the work of artist with initials ``D.H.`` in this repository, example: [gravity](https://github.com/reportaman/arttime/blob/main/share/arttime/textart/gravity), [concentricfield](https://github.com/reportaman/arttime/blob/main/share/arttime/textart/concentricfield), [globe](https://github.com/reportaman/arttime/blob/main/share/arttime/textart/globe).
+Check the work of artist with initials ``D.H.`` in this repository, example: [gravity (D.H.
+1992)](https://github.com/reportaman/arttime/blob/main/share/arttime/textart/gravity), [concentricfield (D.H.
+1991)](https://github.com/reportaman/arttime/blob/main/share/arttime/textart/concentricfield), [globe (D.H.
+1991)](https://github.com/reportaman/arttime/blob/main/share/arttime/textart/globe).
    - Doesn't: Output of a program that converts digital image (jpeg, etc) to a similar looking text version.
 Such art does sparingly exist in the collection of this repository, though it is only to show how arttime can be used.
 It is not a priority for curation, unless there is a strong reason.
    - Doesn't: AI generated "text art", its not a priority for curation here.